Reusing Previous Computations

 child.zoom.mark()

 But now we’re back to manually calling methods and trying to make sure we don’t forget a call.
-What we need is something seamless: set-ting to a field should automatically mark all the fields that depend on it.
+What we need is something seamless: set-ting a field should automatically mark all the fields that depend on it.

 To do that, each ProtectedField will need to track all fields that depend on it, called its invalidations: